neilsimon/nd009t-capstone/doc/Report.md

 From this dataset I generated the gold return for the ranges of 1 day's return, 2 day's return ending yesterday, 4 day's return ending 3 days back, and 8 day's return ending 7 days back.
 The general formula for this is:
 $$return_{(x,y)}=\frac{p_{n-x}-p_{n-x-y}}{p_{n-x-y}}$$
-Where $p_{n}$ is todays gold price, and $p_{n-1}$ is yesterday's gold price, etc., $x$ is the number of days back we are looking to find the return at, and $y$ is the number of days over which the return is calculated.
+Where $p_{n}$ is today's gold price, and $p_{n-1}$ is yesterday's gold price, etc., $x$ is the number of days back we are looking to find the return at, and $y$ is the number of days over which the return is calculated.
 So for today's return (1 day's return ending today) $x=0$ and $y=1$, and for 4 day's return ending 3 days back $x=3$ and $y=4$.

-I then normalised these features by getting the 16 day standard deviation on daily returns and dividing the return's by that (adjusted for the number of days over which the return was calculated).
+I then normalised these features by getting the 16 day standard deviation on daily returns and dividing the returns by that (adjusted for the number of days over which the return was calculated).
 The normalization formula for these is:
 $$return\_norm_{xy}=\frac{r_{xy}}{\sigma_{16}*\sqrt{2}{y}}$$
 This resulted in 4 normalised return values for each day's gold price and a standard deviation value.